boegel/easybuild-wiki/Configuration.md

 ### Log format

-The `logFormat` variable contains a tuple specifying a log directory name and a template string.
+The `log_format` variable contains a tuple specifying a log directory name and a template string.
 In both of these values, using the following fields is supported:

 * `name`: the name of the software package to install
 * `version`: the version of the software package to install